 This shedding of the calyptra also causes the pollen sacs to rupture and release thousands of pollen grains that will land on the stigma underneath.
 Usually within two to three days, pollination will reach completion with the fusing of a single sperm with the egg, and the first stage of berry development begins with cell division.
 Typically, a 30% success rate for the cluster is considered good.
 If every flower turned into a berry, that would be one problematic, crowded cluster.

-Cluster counting to determine yield estimates before thinning has begun in a few of the Merlot blocks and will continue throughout the remainder of the vineyards once kicker canes are removed, leafing has been performed, and of course, when fruit set is complete.
+Grape cluster counting to determine yield estimates before thinning clusters has begun in a few of the Merlot blocks and will continue throughout the remainder of the vineyards once kicker canes are removed, leafing has been performed, and of course, when fruit set is complete.
 Now that the fruit has set in nearly all of our vineyard blocks, however, it looks like we are so far getting a free ride from Mother Nature, but you know what the bumper sticker says about free rides.
 The adjacent photo illustrates fruit set and the beginning stage of berry development.
 The little brown dot on each berry is the stylar remnant where the pollen grains first landed.
 The stamens, as depicted in this photo, have since dried up and fallen off, except for one that is visible in the upper center.